Pau-lin/ThreadArtDB/README.md

 # Disclaimer
-This project is also a way for me to experiment with Python features and does not claim to be a fully functional tool at the moment.
+This project is also a way for me to experiment with Python features (PyQt) and does not claim to be a fully functional tool at the moment.